SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/simplify-adding-web-parts-with-preconfigured-entries.md

 > **Note:** The SharePoint Framework is currently in preview and is subject to change.
 SharePoint Framework client-side web parts are not currently supported for use in production environments.

-The added value of using web parts above other types of SharePoint customizations, is the ability for users to configure them to their specific needs.
-Using configuration properties exposed by developers, users can change how the particular web part behaves.
-The more configuration properties the web part exposes the more flexible it is.
-But all that configuration requires additional work from users after adding a web part to the page.
-In this article you will learn how you can use SharePoint Framework client-side web parts preconfigured entries to provide users with preconfigured versions of your web part.
+More complex SharePoint Framework client-side web parts will likely have many properties that the user must configure.
+You can help users by adding preconfigured property entries for specific scenarios.
+A preconfigured entry will initialize the web part with preset values.
+In this article you will learn how you to use preconfigured entries in a SharePoint Framework client-side web part to provide users with preconfigured versions of your web part.

-> **Note:** Before following the steps in this article, be sure to [set up your development environment](../../set-up-your-development-environment) for building SharePoint Framework solutions.
+> **Note:** Before following the steps in this article, be sure to [set up your SharePoint client-side web part development environment](../../set-up-your-development-environment).

 ## What are web part preconfigured entries